jmarrietar/laravel/readme.md

 ##INTRODUCTION
 Here is my  Solution to a User Management implementation Test I did in PHP.
 I will talk about my solution , the problems  I encounter and what I learned.

-First of all, I have Used another MVC Framework before to make a web app application, this framework is called GLITE , but it is a purely academic framework to implement a Library System [Biblioteca](https://github.com/isaac9422/Diseno_Biblioteca)
+First of all, I have Used another MVC Framework before to make a web app application, this framework is called GLITE , but it is a purely academic framework to implement a Library System [Biblioteca](https://github.com/isaac9422/Diseno_Biblioteca) [G Framework](http://www.frameworkg.com)

 For this test, I wanted to learn some new Framework , so due the great popularity of Laravel I choose it.
 The first thing I did was watch video tutorials about larvel and its oficial documentation.